dwmoreau/MLI/Methods.md

 Coehlo's 2003 algorithm that this is based on is called SVD-Index, I'm thinking of calling this algorithm ML-Index.
 It sounds like Windex.

-My understand of reading through powder diffraction indexing methods papers is that these algorithms work really well on good data.
+My understand of reading through powder diffraction indexing methods papers is that existing algorithms work really well on good data.
 The SVD-Index index algorithm showed 100% accuracy in their paper with peak lists generated with random unit cells.
 The biggest issue is the generalization of these algorithms to real experimental data, especially low quality data.
 So the benchmark for this project is near perfect results on calculated data, or demonstrating superior generality to experimental data.

 # 1: Introduction
 Powder diffraction indexing is the process of using a 1-dimensional projection of the 3-dimensional diffraction to infer the symmetries that exist within a material.
-This is a problem as old as crystallography (Ringe 1917) and has been the subject of many analytical efforts.
+This is a problem as old as crystallography (Runge 1917) and has been the subject of many analytical efforts.
 Current trends in machine learning and artificial intelligence have produced new knowledge and tools for data-driven analytics.
 This project merges recent advancements in analytical methods with knowledge from existing indexing algorithms to produce a new approach to powder diffraction indexing.

-This algorithm is developed with general use in mind, but the foremost use case is the small molecule serial crystallography community (Schriber, et. al. 202X).
+This algorithm is developed with general use in mind, but the foremost use case is the small molecule serial crystallography community (Schriber, et. al. 2022).
 This software is developed as an open-source Python program, in line with the Computational Crystallography Initiative (CITE).
 Serial femtosecond crystallography data analysis is performed exclusively on super-computers and computational clusters.
 ML-Index is developed specifically for mass-distributed computing.

 ## 1.0 Inspirational quotes: